Des Moines Symphony’s 2015 ‘Oh Say, Can You Sing?’ competition

 Interested individuals should contact Pamela Neubauer at email@example.com or 515.280.4004 by Monday, June 8.
 The contest will be capped at 25 entrants, and contestants will be scheduled on a first-come, first-served basis.

 For more information about the Des Moines Symphony or the “Oh Say, Can You Sing?” competition, please contact Sophia S. Ahmad at firstname.lastname@example.org or 515.280.4000, ext.
 4011.

 Visit dmsymphony.org for more information about the Des Moines Symphony.

-The Des Moines Symphony is a not-for-profit, full-service professional orchestra formed in 1937 to enrich, educate and entertain the community by performing great orchestral music.
-The Symphony Association, governed by a volunteer Board of Trustees and operating on an annual budget of more than $2.4 million, supports the Symphony Academy and its numerous music education programs including three youth orchestras, and supports the Des Moines Symphony Orchestra which performs seven pairs of Masterworks concerts, the traditional pops performance on New Year’s Eve, education, outreach and family concerts, and other special events in its home at the Civic Center of Greater Des Moines.
-The Des Moines Symphony also produces and performs the annual Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol, which last year attracted more than 100,000, the largest single day attendance of any concert event in the State. -DMSO-
+The Des Moines Symphony is a not-for-profit, professional orchestra formed in 1937 to enrich, educate and inspire the community by performing great orchestral music.
+The Symphony Association, governed by a volunteer Board of Trustees and operating on an annual budget of more than $3 million, supports the Symphony Academy and its numerous music education programs including three youth orchestras, and supports the Des Moines Symphony Orchestra which performs seven pairs of Masterworks concerts, Pops concerts including the traditional New Year’s Eve Pops, education, outreach and family concerts, and other special events in its home at the Des Moines Civic Center.
+The Des Moines Symphony also produces and performs the annual Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol, which for the past several years attracted more than 100,000, the largest single day attendance of any concert event in the State. -DMSO-